SamuelGong/Dordis/README.md

   ```

   - Step 3 **[Minimal]**: To reproduce a minimal part of the expected result,
 execute the following commands.
+This step replicates the `plain` part of Figure 10(e),
-This step may take **around three hours** to complete.
+and the experiment may take **around three hours** to complete.

   ```bash
   # starting from the exploration/ae-cluster directory